top of page

 What to Expect

-California CDL examiners typically test the following maneuvers:
+California examiners typically test three of the following:

 California-Specific Requirements